BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 To mitigate that, Beam nodes adjust [shall we mention that they reach consensus here?]the difficulty, increasing the difficulty of the proof of work algorithm as more miners join, and lowering it if the number of miners decreases.

-In Beam, the difficulty is reassessed with every block, by every client independently The algorithm looks at the average time and the average difficulty the last 1440 blocks. f the time required to mine the last 1440 blocks is higher or lower than 24 hours, the difficulty is retargeted accordingly.
+In Beam, the difficulty is reassessed with every block, by every client independently.
+The algorithm looks at the average time and the average difficulty the last 1440 blocks.
+If the time required to mine the last 1440 blocks is higher or lower than 24 hours, the difficulty is retargeted accordingly.

 The detailed algorithm is outlined below: